catsocks/tim/README.md

     gopher: Bye!
     tim: You ended the conversation

-Connect to a listening tim to start a conversation:
+Connect to a listening tim instance to start a conversation:

     $ tim -c 127.0.0.1 -n ferris
     tim: You are now talking to gopher